 Beneficiaries through Age 17 (A+KIDS) and Off Label Antipsychotic Safety (ASAP-adults) programs.
-These programs require prior authorization for any preferred or non-preferred antipsychotic medication for children 17 years of age and younger or off label use for adults 18 and older.
+These programs require prior authorization for any preferred or non-preferred antipsychotic medication for children 17 years of age and younger or off label use for adults 18 years of age and older.

-The Division initially established 88 PDL therapeutic drug categories, including preferred and nonpreferred medications.
+The Division initially established 88 PDL therapeutic drug categories, including preferred and non-preferred medications.
 Drugs on the PDL are indicated as "preferred" or "non-preferred" based on therapeutic effectiveness, safety, clinical outcomes and their net cost after federal and supplemental drug rebates.
 Supplemental drug rebates are collected in addition to the statutorily required rebates collected under the Medicaid Drug Rebate Program (MDRP) and are negotiated with manufacturers.
 Supplemental rebates are offered by manufacturers through a competitive bidding process as an incentive to be selected as part of the Division's PDL.
 Drugs that are preferred on the PDL typically do not require a PA, which results in increased utilization and market share over their non-preferred counterparts within a therapeutic drug class.
-It is important to note that supplemental rebate offers from manufacturers does not guarantee preferred placement on the PDL.
+It is important to note that supplemental rebate offers from manufacturers do not guarantee preferred placement on the PDL.
 Net cost associated with the supplemental rebates is a secondary consideration for preferred placement on the PDL after evaluation of therapeutic effectiveness, safety and clinical outcomes.
-"Non-preferred" drugs are available through prior authorization.
+Non-preferred drugs are available through prior authorization.
 For therapeutic drug categories that do not appear on the PDL, prescribers can prescribe drugs in these classes as appropriate unless clinical coverage criteria requiring prior authorization exist.

-Chart 1 below and Chart 2 on the following page illustrate spend and claim breakdowns for SFY 2018 based upon PDL designation after exclusion of claims, as noted on page 19.
-The 108 therapeutic drug categories included in the PDL program represented 76 percent of total spend and 83 percent of total claims during the study period.
-As illustrated below, spend for preferred drugs represented 60 percent of total spend and 79 percent of spend for drugs subject to the PDL.
-Additionally, preferred drug claims represented 78 percent of total claims and 94 percent of claims subject to the PDL.
+Chart 1 below and Chart 2 on the following page illustrate spend and claim breakdowns for SFY 2019 based upon PDL designation after exclusion of claims, as noted on page 19.
+The 113 therapeutic drug categories included in the PDL program represented 76 percent of total spend and 83 percent of total claims during the study period.
+As illustrated below, spend for preferred drugs represented 58 percent of total spend and 77 percent of spend for drugs subject to the PDL.
+Additionally, preferred drug claims represented 79 percent of total claims and 95 percent of claims subject to the PDL.

-Chart 1: SFY 2018 Spend Breakdown by PDL Designation
+Chart 1: SFY 2019 Spend Breakdown by PDL Designation

-Chart 2: SFY 2018 Claim Breakdown by PDL Designation
+Chart 2: SFY 2019 Claim Breakdown by PDL Designation

-It is worth noting that specialty drugs represent 75 percent of spend not subject to the PDL.
-Drugs used to treat HIV and hemophilia represent nearly one-third of the 75 percent.
+It is worth noting that specialty drugs represent 77 percent of spend not subject to the PDL.
+Drugs used to treat HIV and hemophilia represent over one-third (37 percent) of this specialty drug spend.
 Although a universally accepted definition of specialty drug has not been determined, these drugs typically treat complex, chronic, rare and difficult to manage conditions.
-They often are only available through a limited distribution system due to their requirement for special handling (i.e. cold chain management), as well as the need to provide ongoing monitoring for efficacy, safety and an overall positive clinical response.
+Often, they are only available through a limited distribution system due to their requirement for special handling (i.e. cold chain management), as well as the need to provide ongoing monitoring for efficacy, safety and an overall positive clinical response.